EmreGunner/Leda-instagram-dm-tool/extension/CHROME_STORE_GUIDE.md

      5. Your account connects automatically!

      Privacy:
-     • Cookies are only sent to your DMflow backend
+     • Cookies are only sent to your BulkDM backend
      • No data is stored by the extension
      • All communication is encrypted
      ```